 If you are going to be writing blogs that are technical in nature, it is very important to list where you did the research as well, particularly if like me, you are a bit of a technophobe.
 That way, not only will you give yourself that added bit of credibility but you also allow the reader to familiarize themselves with your source – and that is always a value add to both.

-Next week we will look at some additional points on the content of your blog.
+Next time we will look at some additional points on the content of your blog.